Resource theoretic efficacy of the single copy of a two-qubit entangled state in a sequential network: Witnessing entanglement by sequential observers

 \subsection{Advantage of the sequential measurement scenario}

-For sequential detection of entanglement by multiple pairs of observers, it is important to ensure that the expectation values of the witness operator for different pairs become as much negative as possible, for feasibility of actual detection.
+For sequential detection of entanglement by multiple pairs of observers, it is important to ensure that the expectation values of the witness operator for different pairs become as much negative as possible, for feasibility of practical detection of entanglement.
 In our case, as we discussed earlier, maximum three pairs of Alice and Bob can detect entanglement.
-Hence, for our purpose, we define `Detectability' ($D$) as the sum of the expectation values of the entanglement witness operators for all the three pairs.
+Hence, for our purpose, we define `Detectability' ($D$) as the minus one times the sum of the expectation values of the entanglement witness operators for all the three pairs.

-Mathematically, detectability, is defined as
+Mathematically, detectability is defined as